DURANGO AREA TOURISM OFFICE

-As of Friday, 5/22 Conundrum is reopening with the restrictions and guidelines in place.
+Conundrum is open with the restrictions and guidelines in place.
 Escape rooms are a live-action, interactive mystery experience where teams work together to solve challenges in order to accomplish the story’s overall goal.
 Visit durangoescaperooms.co to learn more and book your reservation.

 Durango Farmer’s Market

 Open-air market every Saturday from 8am – 12pm, May 9, 2020 through October.
 Featuring organic fruits, veggies, meats, dairy and groceries, artisan goods, hot and cold drinks, ready-to-eat meals, and music.
-Located at 259 W. 9th Street (TBK Bank).
+Located at 259 W. 9th Street (TBK Bank parking lot).

 Flowing right through Durango, the Animas River is one of the best Gold Medal Water fly fishing destinations in Colorado, home to both rainbow and brown trout.
 With many spots that are easy to access right from town, the Animas River is one of the easiest and best places to get some fishing in with minimal effort.